ccao-data/extract-permits/README.md

 # extract-permits

-Script and workflow for permit data extraction.
+Scripts and workflows for permit data extraction.

+The code in this repo is under active development and is not yet being used in production.